etendosoftware/docs/docs/developer-guide/etendo-copilot/bundles/dev-assistant.md

 ![ButtonProcess.png](../../../assets/developer-guide/etendo-copilot/bundles/dev-assistant/ButtonProcess.png)

-At this point we will have the Java class of the button created along with the registered process.
+At this point, we will have the Java class of the button created along with the registered process.

 ![ButtonProcess2.png](../../../assets/developer-guide/etendo-copilot/bundles/dev-assistant/ButtonProcess2.png)